12 Direct Sales Techniques to Sell Pretty Much Anything

 I sell ice in the winter, I sell fire in hellJay-Z

 I am a hustler baby, I’ll sell water to a well

-Anyone who makes that sale, though, can “become one hell of a salesperson”, says Ian Adams.
+Anyone who makes that sale, though, most certainly came well-prepared .
 Here are some direct sales techniques to sell pretty much anything.

 The famous FAB technique consists of three consecutive steps that give a clear structure to sales talks.
 First you name features, attributes of your company or product.
 Then come advantages, what the feature actually does, then benefits, the positive impacts of that for the customer.

 This technique addresses a common mistake among salespeople.
-That of being too convinced that features automatically translate to benefits for the customer.
+Being too convinced that features automatically translate to benefits for the customer.

 They disregard the customer’s individual needs and overestimate their knowledge of the product offered.
 They end up presenting product attributes explaining the positive implications for their prospects.
 Who then think “Great!
 Now why would I need that?”

 An example of the FAB technique in action.
 Naming features of our own live chat software could sound like this: